JonathanXiang/cse15l-lab-reports/LabReport5.md

 As you can see, `ls -t` lists the files in order of timeodified/created, with the most recent modification/creation being first, and the least recent being last.
 We can tell this is true because by using `ls -l -t` , we can see the data and time modified/created side by side with the order of files.

 ![](lstOption2.png)

+Additionally, by using `ls -t -r`, we can see the files in reverse time order.
+This is useful for accessing old files that you haven't modified in a long time.